llajas/homelab/docs/installation/sandbox.md

 ## Explore

-The homepage should be available at <https://home.127-0-0-1.nip.io> (ignore the security warning because we don't have valid certificates).
+The homepage should be available at <https://home.127-0-0-1.nip.io> (ignore the security warning because we don’t have valid certificates).

 See [admin credentials](../post-installation/#admin-credentials) for default passwords.